APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 the university’s fundamental mission, “which is to discover knowledge and to disseminate it to its students and to society at large.””

 Discovering knowledge puts the university on the cutting edge of new ideas.
-Intuitively, as discussed, not everyone may be comfortable on the edge.
-Individuals, groups or the institution itself may be "reflexively" inclined to censor speech.
-Consequently UCLA relies on the First Amendment for its protection,
+As discussed, it is natural for new ideas to be in contention with accepted knowledge.
+Even individuals within academia, who may in large part come from a single society (i.e. American society), may feel inclined to censor these ideas.
+Consequently UCLA relies on the First Amendment to function,

 “Does the First Amendment apply to UCLA?
 Yes, because as an extension of the California government, UCLA is a state actor.
 So, if UCLA constrains your freedom of speech, then the First Amendment most